prototype99/ada-overlay/README.md

 10. Incorporate this layer directly into Portage so that new users get it when they install Gentoo.
 11. Other stuff not mentioned above.

+You can (optionally) add this overlay with layman:

+$ layman -f -a ada -o https://raw.github.com/sarnold/ada-overlay/master/configs/layman.xml

 # Contributions

-Luke A. Guest
+Luke A. Guest (aka Lucretia)

-Add your name here
+Steve Arnold (aka nerdboy)